Graph Foundation Models: Concepts, Opportunities and Challenges: Challenges and Future Directions

 \subsubsection{Model Training}

-In order to achieve homogeneity and make effective use of pre-training data, it is crucial to design appropriate pretext tasks in pre-training.
-Unlike many language foundation models, which often use LM~\cite{ouyang2022training} or MLM~\cite{devlin2018bert} as pretext tasks, there are now various forms of pretext tasks tailored to different GFM model architectures.
-Whether each type of pretext task has its own applicable scope and whether there will be a unified pretext task is worth further exploration.
-After obtaining pre-trained graph foundation models, adapting them to downstream tasks is a vital concern.
-Apart from fine-tuning and prompting that are introduced in this article, there are other potential training techniques that can be applied to improve efficiency or update knowledge, such as knowledge distillation~\cite{jiang2023lion}, reinforcement learning from human feedback (RLHF)~\cite{ouyang2022training} and model editing~\cite{yao2023editing}.
+In order to achieve homogeneity and make effective use of pre-training data, it is crucial to design appropriate pre-training tasks in pre-training. {Unlike many language foundation models, which often use LM~\cite{ouyang2022training} or MLM~\cite{devlin2018bert} as pre-training tasks, there are now various forms of pre-training tasks tailored to different GFM model architectures.
+Whether each type of pre-training task has its own applicable scope and whether there will be a unified pre-training task are worth further exploration.} {Additionally, enabling graph foundation models to support cross-domain data is a vital concern.
+Some works use data from different domains as model input for pre-training~\cite{davies2023its, zhao2024all}, or enable adaptation to data from different domains through methods such as LLM-based embedding~\cite{ofa}, condition generation~\cite{zhu2024graphcontrol} and zero-shot transfer~\cite{tang2024higpt}.} Finally, apart from fine-tuning and prompting that are introduced in this article, there are other potential training techniques that can be applied to improve efficiency or update knowledge, such as knowledge distillation~\cite{jiang2023lion}, reinforcement learning from human feedback (RLHF)~\cite{ouyang2022training} and model editing~\cite{yao2023editing}.
 Whether the above-mentioned techniques can be applied to graph foundation models will be a focal point of future research.